Newskin01/pterodactyl-eggs/farming_simulator_25/README.md

 # Farming Simulator 25 Egg

-This egg packages the Arch-based `ghcr.io/newskin01/arch-fs25server:latest` container (source: https://github.com/Newskin01/arch-fs25server) with custom bootstrap scripts so Farming Simulator 25 can run cleanly on most Pterodactyl panels.
-Import the JSON, upload your licensed media, and the server handles the rest.
+This egg packages the Arch-based `ghcr.io/newskin01/arch-fs25server:latest` container (source: https://github.com/Newskin01/arch-fs25server) with custom bootstrap scripts so [Farming Simulator 25](https://www.farming-simulator.com) can run cleanly on most [Pterodactyl](https://pterodactyl.io) panels.
+Import the JSON, upload your licensed media from [GIANTS Software](https://www.giants-software.com), and the server handles the rest.

 ## Highlights
 - Media-aware startup that waits for `FarmingSimulator2025.exe` instead of crashing.